dojo/docs/dijit/ColorPalette.rst

 .. contents::
     :depth: 2

 dijit.ColorPalette is a great little tool which provides a color picker for you to use in your application.
 The color palette size is definable.
 In addition, the color palette is accessible through screen readers as well as keyboard.
+The widget also supports the 'standard' dijit function *onChange*, which signals when a new selection was made from the palette.

 ==============================
 Widget Construction Parameters